Christian Horner F1 return 'could happen quickly'

-An insider within Formula 1 has suggested that Christian Horner could make a swift return to the sport through Alpine.
+An F1 insider has claimed that Christian Horner's return via Alpine could happen 'quickly'.

-Speculation intensified during the off-season about Horner’s possible comeback, with particular focus on the potential acquisition of the 24 per cent Alpine stake currently held by Otro Capital.
+During F1's off-season rumours ramped up regarding Horner's potential return to the sport, particularly through a purchase of the 24 per cent stake in Alpine owned by Otro Capital.

-Speaking at Alpine’s car launch ahead of the Barcelona shakedown, team executive Flavio Briatore confirmed that Horner had shown interest in purchasing the stake.
+At Alpine's car launch prior to the Barcelona shakedown, team executive Flavio Briatore confirmed that Horner was interested in the stake sale.

 The topic once again reared its head on the Sky Sports Barcelona testing show, as pundits Ted Kravitz and Craig Slater discussed Horner's potential return.